EricZimmerman/KapeFiles/README.md

 All other info including requirements, etc. should be documeted at the end of the module in comment blocks.

+## NOTE: BEFORE INITIATING A PR, PLEASE ENSURE YOU HAVE DONE THE FOLLOWING:

+## 1. Generated a unique GUID for the target or module
+## 2. Verified KAPE parses the target or module cleanly via kape.exe --tlist or kape.exe --mlist.
+Check for any reported errors and correct as necessary

+Thanks!!!

 Eric Zimmerman